2.22 Provisions:

 The Parliament of India has approved the Code on Social Security, 2020 which may have an impact on the contributions by the Company on Employee benefit expenses, Provident Fund, Insurance and Gratuity.
 Further, the Ministry of Labour and Employment, Government of India has published draft rules for the Code on Social Security, 2020 on November 13, 2020 and has solicited comments/ suggestions from the stakeholders.
 Accordingly, the Company will evaluate the impact of the said legislation and the Rules notified thereunder, and would eventually apportion the impact in its financial statements in the period in which the Code on Social Security, 2020 is enacted.

-The groups enters into "International & domestic transactions" with specified parties that are subject to transfer pricing regulations under the Income Tax Act 1961 ("regulation").
-The pricing of such transaction will need to comply with Arm's Length Principle under regulations.
-These regulations, inter alia, also required the maintenance of prescribed documents and information including furnishing a report from an accountant which is to be filed with income tax authorities.
+The company enters into "international & domestic transactions" with specified parties that are subject to the T ransfer Pricing regulations under the Income Tax Act, 1961 ('regulation').
+The pricing of such transactions will need to comply with Arm's length principle under the regulations.
+These regulations, inter alia, also required the maintenance of prescribed documents and information including furnishing a report from an accountant which is to be filed with the Income tax authorities.

-The group has undertaken necessary steps to comply with the regulations.
-The management is of the opinion that the transactions are at arm's length and hence the aforesaid legislation will not have any impact on the financial statements, particularly on the amount of the tax expenses and that of provision for taxation.
+The company has undertaken necessary steps to comply with the regulations.
+The management is of the opinion that the transactions are at arm's length, and hence the aforesaid legislation will not have any impact on the financial statements, particularly on the amount of tax expense and that of provision for taxation.

 The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year.